-Her newest book, Where No Black Woman Has Gone Before: Subversive Portrayals in Speculative Film and TV (University of Texas Press, 2018), focuses on representations of black women in new millennial British and American speculative film and television.
+Her most recent book, Where No Black Woman Has Gone Before: Subversive Portrayals in Speculative Film and TV (University of Texas Press, 2018), focuses on representations of black women in new millennial British and American speculative film and television.
 Her first book, Mixed Race Stereotypes in South African and American Literature: Coloring Outside the (Black and White) Lines (Palgrave Macmillan, 2013), examines the trope of the “tragic mulatto” from a transnational perspective.

-She has also published articles in African American Review, Camera Obscura, The Journal of Popular Culture, Research in African Literatures, American Drama, English Academy Review, Frontiers, Safundi, and African Women Writing Resistance.
+She has also published articles in MELUS, African American Review, Camera Obscura, The Journal of Popular Culture, Research in African Literatures, American Drama, English Academy Review, Frontiers, Safundi, and African Women Writing Resistance.

 Where No Black Woman Has Gone Before: Subversive Portrayals in Speculative Film and TV.
 University of Texas Press, 2018.